 According to the Association of British Insurers, the average cost of car cover was £462 in the latter part of 2016, compared to 2014 when the average was less than £390.
 So, if the government gets its way and lowers the discount rate, car owners had better get set for insurance premiums to rise yet again.

 But it’s not all doom and gloom – whilst you may not have control over rising insurance costs in general, you may have some say in how much cash you ultimately part with.
 So, how’s that then?
-Well, because hopefully you’ll be wise and comparethemarket.com, where you can get a range of quotes based on what you need, along with their corresponding prices – so you can see exactly what you’re getting and exactly how much it costs.
+Take a look at our car insurance calculator to see where you can save money on your car insurance.
+And use our price comparison service to get a range of quotes based on what you need, along with their corresponding prices – so you can see exactly what you’re getting and exactly how much it costs.
 You might even find some cheap car insurance that’s right for you.
 No-one ever said shopping for car insurance was fun – but that doesn’t mean it has to be complicated, so search with us and we’ll sort you out – simples.